Molmed/delivery/README.md

 Here is an example of how to run the script:

 ```
+# You need to be in the python environment in which you installed the
+# script dependencies before you can run it.
+source activate ugc_delivery_script
 python deliver.py --project dummy --path test_delivery/ --staging_area staging_area/ --email 'me@example.com' --supr_url https://disposer.c3se.chalmers.se/supr-test/api --supr_api_user <your api user> --supr_api_key <your api key>
 ```